ForEvolve/bootstrap-dark/readme.md

 ## Special thanks

 I started this project based on the [Bootstrap Theme Kit](https://hackerthemes.com/kit/) by [Alexander Rechsteiner](https://github.com/arechsteiner) at [Hacker Themes](https://hackerthemes.com).
 This allows me to publish a lighter version of the theme; making it easier to be used (compared to the full Bootstrap Jekyll docs).

+## Patch notes

+### 1.0.0-alpha.844

+-   Update the project description, the "How to use" section, and add the "Patch notes" section

+### 1.0.0-alpha.842

+-   Add support for dark/light toggling

+### 1.0.0-alpha.774 & 1.0.0-alpha.723

+-   Initial dark theme